kmx/pdl-io-csv/README.md

     #or
     my ($pdl1, $pdl2, $pdl3) = rcsv1D($csv_filename_or_filehandle, \@column_ids, \%options);

+Parameters:

+- csv\_filename\_or\_filehandle

+    Path to CSV file to be loaded or a filehandle open for reading.

+- column\_ids

+    Optional column indices (0-based) defining which columns to load from CSV file.
+    Default is `undef` which means to load all columns.

-Items supported in `options` hash:
+Items supported in **options** hash:

 - type

     Defines the type of output piddles: `double`, `float`, `longlong`, `long`, `short`, `byte`.
-    Default value is `double`.
+    Default value is `double`. **BEWARE:** type \`longlong\` can be used only on perls with 64bitint support.

     You can set one type for all columns/piddles:

         my ($a, $b, $c) = rcsv1D($csv, {type => double});

-    or separately for each colum/piddle:
+    or separately for each column/piddle:

         my ($a, $b, $c) = rcsv1D($csv, {type => [long, double, double]});

 - fetch\_chunk

-    We do not try to load all CSV data into memory at once, we load them in chunks defined by this parameter.
+    We do not try to load all CSV data into memory at once; we load them in chunks defined by this parameter.
     Default value is `40000` (CSV rows).

 - reshape\_inc

     As we do not try to load the whole CSV file into memory at once, we also do not know at the beginning how many rows there will be.
-Therefore we do not know how big piddle to allocate, we have to incrementally (re)alocated the piddle by increments defined by this parameter.
+Therefore we do not know how big piddle to allocate, we have to incrementally (re)allocated the piddle by increments defined by this parameter.
 Default value is `80000`.

     If you know how many rows there will be you can improve performance by setting this parameter to expected row count.